Above: Eva McKend reports on the Clemmons Family Farm, WCAX Television Local Vermont News. June 11, 2016.

 What We Do.

 Through our arts and culture programs, we bring people together to learn about, commune around and celebrate African-American heritage (past, present and future), and to foster the appreciation of the heritage and cultures of all people.
-The 148-acre working farm is one the largest African American-owned historic farms in Vermont and a landmark site on the state’s African-American Heritage Trail.
-In the face of African-Americans losing 93% of their combined land assets over the past century due to racism and discrimination, the Clemmons Family Farm is one of the 0.4% of farms in the US that remain African-American owned.
-It is also one of just 17 farms in Vermont- a state with more than 7000 farms- that are African-American owned.
+The 138-acre working farm is one the largest African American-owned historic farms in Vermont and a landmark site on the state’s African-American Heritage Trail.
+In the face of African-Americans losing 93% of their combined land assets over the past century due to racism and discrimination, the Clemmons farm is one of the 0.4% of farms in the US that remain African-American owned.
+It is also one of just 18 farms in Vermont- a state with more than 7000 farms- that are African-American owned.

 Through our arts and culture programs, we bring people together to learn about, commune around and celebrate African-American heritage (past, present and future), and to foster the appreciation of the heritage and cultures of all people.
-The 148-acre working farm is one the largest African American-owned historic farms in Vermont and a landmark site on the state’s African-American Heritage Trail.
-In the face of African-Americans losing 93% of their combined land assets over the past century due to racism and discrimination, the Clemmons Family Farm is one of the 0.4% of farms in the US that remain African-American owned.
-It is also one of just 17 farms in Vermont- a state with more than 7000 farms- that are African-American owned.
+The 138-acre working farm is one the largest African American-owned historic farms in Vermont and a landmark site on the state’s African-American Heritage Trail.
+In the face of African-Americans losing 93% of their combined land assets over the past century due to racism and discrimination, the Clemmons farm is one of the 0.4% of farms in the US that remain African-American owned.
+It is also one of just 18 farms in Vermont- a state with more than 7000 farms- that are African-American owned.

 Our mission is to be “more than a farm” by offering curated opportunities for visitors to celebrate the history, culture, arts and sciences of the African-American and African diaspora in a magical setting.
 Our arts and culture programs include: